-Officers bad worded Kelly upstairs to the apartment where he pointed to a cupboard area in the kitchen, which contained a large plastic box with about one kilo of coke with a street value of more than £100,000.
+Officers escorted Kelly upstairs to the apartment where he pointed to a cupboard area in the kitchen, which contained a large plastic box with about one kilo of coke with a street value of more than £100,000.

 Manchester Evening News Drugs that were found